bill22290/Kickstarter/README.md

 ### Random Forest Model
 I am now ready to build my Random Forest model.
 I have created a new data frame only including the variables that I want to use for the model:
 ```
-#Note that I have normalized the usd.pledged variable as well as the date_diff variable as those two are numeric
+#Note that I have normalized the usd.pledged variable as well as the date_diff variable in order to make sure the numeric columns don't distort the results of the model
 > str(kickstarter_time_test)
 'data.frame':	281302 obs. of  5 variables:
  $ main_category: Factor w/ 15 levels "Art","Comics",..: 13 7 11 8 8 8 13 11 3 9 ...